China Cross-border e-commerce market overview

 With the current development of cross-border e-commerce, channels quickly replace purchasing agents.
 All online trading giants currently have a b2c (business to consumer) segment for foreign products.
 The products displayed on the b2c platforms are sent directly to the client from abroad or transferred to the customs warehouse in China.
 Traders on these platforms must be allowed to receive products from outside and be considered trustworthy.
 In addition, the import procedures and customs duties for postal items have been largely attenuated by the government.

 Tips for foreign brands who want to sell on Chinese cross-border channels

 Indeed, selling through cross-border platforms can save not only money but also time for foreign brands.
-Companies don’t have to have warehouse in China and take care of the international logistics.
-Moreover, brands has even no need to have a legal license and legal entity in China.
+Companies don’t have to have warehouses in China and take care of the international logistics.
+Moreover, brands have even no need to have a legal license and legal entity in China.
 All they have to do is to be accepted by those Chinese cross-border platforms.
 But how?

 Branding is the key for selling to Chinese

 Well, this question can be complicated, because if you want to choose those reliable and efficient cross-border platforms, you have to prove that you have already brand awareness in China.
 Because platforms like Tmall Global only accept popular foreign brands.

 Besides, Chinese customers only pay attention and give confidence to brands that are recommended by their friends or family, and those brands that have a good e-reputation in China.
 Therefore, if you want to sell through cross-border platforms, branding is essential.